tobiasbriones/blog/entrepreneurship/hn/sar/tax/sar-hn-_-income-tax-fiscal-year-2023-2024-05-07/index.md

 gives non-deductible expenses, and article #13 gives acceptable deductibles for natural persons.

+#### Deduction for Businesses and Generalities

+First, you must understand an essential basis for identifying a deductible expense.
+As per article #11, the **net taxable income (renta neta gravable)** is the **gross income (renta bruta)** minus deductions.
+Where deductions must (be):

+- Ordinary and necessary expenses to generate the income.
+- Belong to the underlying period or year.
+- Properly demonstrated/documented.
+- Already paid.

+Moreover, article #11 enumerates instances of these deductions in its items a-n.

+Your deductions to determine your net taxable income must be **necessary to generate your income**, for example, office expenses since you can't provide your professional services without a computer or internet connection.

+You must be careful when taking an expense as necessary when it actually isn't.
+Personal expenses are invalid since they must be directly related to those that generate your income.

+There are subtle cases, too.
+For example, someone who charges for beauty services but pays their college fees as an accountant.
+Then, the accountant's license or fees are invalid expenses since the person generates the income with beauty services and not as an accountant.

+Further, the law (article #13) will give natural persons a fixed amount for health and educational expenses, so you may not report your medical bills as deductibles since these are a fixed part they granted to you already.

+Your deductions must belong to **the fiscal year you're filling them**.
+For example, you fill in the income tax for 2023, and it's April 2024.
+Then, your deductions go for expenses from 2023 (Jan 1 to Dec 31) unless you work with a different period (e.g., agriculture).

+You must **duly verify** your deductions with proper documentation.
+You need to get your expenses billed with **CAI (Clave de Autorización de Impresión)**[10], which local companies implement in their billings, and on behalf of your **RTN (Registro Tributario Nacional)**[11], which is your identity number as a taxpayer.

+If you have expenses from non-local business, you'll have to figure out how to document it properly.

+For special cases, I asked in a webinar[8] about public services, such as water and electricity billings, since these don't add your RTN number to the billing.
+These services are considered special expenses, where you document the billing with your payment transaction, then SAR or the "fisco" or government won't reject the expense.

+Finally, article #11 says that you must have **already paid the expenses**, so you may only register the deductibles you paid in the underlying period, not expenses you will pay (or paid already) in another fiscal period.

+The examples are many, and you must read the law articles to get a complete insight into what these expenses encompass.

+Article #11 of the income law provides the essential insight for deducing expenses that apply to businesses but also anyone else.
+You define the taxable income by subtracting the expenses from your gross income.
+When defining what expenses the law accepts, you must follow four pillar criteria to ensure the deductibles are necessary to generate the income, belong to the underlying period, are properly documented, and are completely paid in such a period.

 {% include iframe.html title = "Income Tax Diploma"
 src = "static/my-income-tax-diploma.pdf"
 %}